Nigerian fintech Appzone raises $10M for expansion and proprietary technology – TechCrunch

 Appzone is a fintech software provider.
 It is one of the few companies that builds proprietary solutions for these financial institutions and their banking and payments services.
 Today, the company is announcing that it has closed $10 million in Series A investment.

 Typically, African financial institutions rely on using foreign technology solutions to solve their problems.
-But issues around pricing, flexibility to innovate, and a lack of local tech support always come up.
+But issues around pricing, flexibility to innovate and a lack of local tech support always come up.
 This is where Appzone has found its sweet spot.
-The company based in Lagos, Nigeria, was founded by Emeka Emetarom, Obi Emetarom, and Wale Onawunmi in 2008.
+The company based in Lagos, Nigeria, was founded by Emeka Emetarom, Obi Emetarom and Wale Onawunmi in 2008.

 Appzone clearly plays a different game from other African fintechs.
 One clear differentiator is that the company functions as an enabler (at payment rails and the core infrastructure) within banking and payments.